 Boxplots are produced with the boxplot() function.
-For example, a boxplot of the number of crackers per serving (Figure 5) may be made with boxplot(Crackers)
+For example, a boxplot of the number of crackers per serving (Figure 5) may be made with

-'''
+- > boxplot(Crackers)

-title("Number of crackers per serving")
+- > title("Number of crackers per serving")

-'''

-Question 18: From Figure 5 answer the following:
+- Question 15: From Figure 5 answer the following:

 - 1. What is the "center" of the variable?

 - 2. What is the spread?

-- 3. Is the data set skewed?

-- 4. Do you expect the mean or median to be the largest?
-Why?
-Check it.
+Number of crackers per serving